drklee3/picatch/README.md

 ## Configuration

-When running the binary directly, you can specify which directories files are served from via environment variables.
-If you are running picatch via docker, you should be setting the photos directory with a bind mount as shown above.
+When running the binary directly, you can specify which directories files are served from along with the interface and port via environment variables.
+If you are running picatch via Docker, you should set the photos directory with a bind mount as shown above.

 | Environment Variable | Default value |
 | -------------------- | ------------- |